Everyone driving a vehicle on Texas roads is required by law to carry automobile insurance covering them and other drivers involved in an accident.

-So if you are involved in an accident or minor incident on the road, and people are injured and vehicles damaged, your insurance and that of the other parties is designed to kick in and pay for medical costs and vehicle repairs.
-Here in Texas, vehicle owners are required to have what’s known as 30/60/25 insurance — the most basic coverage that pays $30,000 per person for injuries, up to $60,000 per accident, and $25,000 for damage to vehicles.
+If you are in an accident or minor incident on the road, your insurance and that of any others involved will kick in and pay for medical costs and vehicle repairs.
+Texas law requires vehicle owners to have what’s known as 30/60/25 insurance — the most basic coverage that pays $30,000 per person for injuries, up to $60,000 per accident, and $25,000 for damage to vehicles.

-But while it may seem relatively simple and straightforward to file a car insurance claim, the reality is often different.
-Insurance companies will want to pay out as little as possible — sometimes nothing at all — so they don’t hurt their profits if it can’t be adequately proven you were not at fault and the other driver was.
-That’s why you need an experienced car accidents lawyer by your side, to help you get the financial settlement you deserve.
+But while it may seem relatively simple and straightforward to file a car insurance claim in Texas, the reality is often different.
+An insurance carrier will want to pay out as little as possible — sometimes nothing — so your payout doesn’t cut into its profits, especially if you can’t prove you were not at fault and another driver was.
+We look at who might be at fault for your accident, how to file a claim in Texas, how long you have to claim, how to deal with insurance companies, and how having an experienced personal injury attorney on your side can help you get the financial settlement you deserve.

 Car Insurance Claims: Who’s at Fault?

-The first step in determining if you can file a car insurance claim is to figure out who caused the accident.
-A range of factors can be involved — not just a driver.
-For instance, there could have been a fault or defective part in your car that led to it malfunctioning and crashing.
+The first step in determining if you can file a car insurance claim is figuring out who caused the accident.
+Driver error is the most common cause of car accidents, but other factors can be at play, too, such as a fault or defective part that led it to malfunction and the car to crash.

-In such cases, you might be able to claim against the vehicle manufacturer or the parts supplier that made the defective component of your car.
-This is certainly not an easy process.
-Finding out if a vehicle or parts manufacturer was at fault requires a skilled car accidents lawyer who can arrange testing and get expert statements to back up your claim.
+In such cases, you might be able to claim against the vehicle manufacturer or the parts supplier that made the defective component of your car, but this is certainly not an easy process.
+Finding out if a vehicle or parts manufacturer was at fault requires a skilled personal injury attorney who can arrange tests and get expert statements to back up your claim.

-The roads themselves and all the various signs, lights, and other elements can also cause a car crash.
-This can happen if they’re not properly maintained and don’t work or the roads are in a poor state and badly potholed.
-You might then be able to sue the local government, as they’re legally required to ensure roads, signs, and traffic lights are in good condition and don’t lead to accidents that may cause injuries and vehicle damage.
-Again, you need legal expertise to tackle such a daunting case, and an experienced car accident injury lawyer in Texas will know what to do.
+Road defects can also lead to car crashes, such as if a road isn’t properly maintained, has potholes, or is otherwise in a bad state.
+In this situation, you might be able to sue the local government or the organization responsible for maintaining the road, as they’re legally required to ensure roads, signs, and traffic lights are in good condition and don’t lead to accidents that may cause bodily injury and vehicle damage.
+Again, you need legal expertise to tackle such a daunting case, and an experienced personal injury lawyer in Texas will know what to do.

-More commonly, however, it’s the reckless acts of other drivers on the roads that cause Texas’ thousands of auto accidents every year — more than 12,000 serious-injury collisions in 2020.
-Speeding, distracted driving (especially when using cellphones), driving under the influence of alcohol and drugs, and other causes result in loss of lives and injuries on our roads every day of the year.
-Proving another driver caused a crash you were involved in also requires expert legal knowledge and experience.
+More commonly, though, it’s the reckless acts of other drivers on our state’s roads that cause the thousands of auto accidents in Texas every year.
+Speeding, distracted driving (especially when using cell phones), driving under the influence of alcohol and drugs, and other causes result in the loss of lives and injuries on our roads every day of the year.
+But even when driver error is the cause, it doesn’t necessarily mean you can file a claim easily.
+Once again, proving another driver caused a crash you were involved in requires expert legal knowledge and experience from attorneys.

 How to File a Car Insurance Claim That Gets Results